NYCPlanning/dockerfiles/readme.md

 For our PAD importer, there is no pre-built image, and how you include it is different in production and development.
 See below for how to get the PAD importer working in each environment.

+### Environment Variables
+Create a `.env` file based on `.env-example` to set environment variables for the working directory and slack webhook url.

 ### elasticsearch database
 To start a new database: